moktavizen/terminal-benchmark/README.md

 ## Frame Rate

-Measured in frames per second(FPS) using [DOOM-fire-zig](https://github.com/const-void/DOOM-fire-zig) , terminal sized at least 174w x 39h.
+Measured in frames per second(FPS) using [DOOM-fire-zig](https://github.com/const-void/DOOM-fire-zig) , terminal size is set as close as possible to 174w x 39h.

 > Higher is better